Criminological Psychology

 Why study at Buckinghamshire New University?

-Our specially developed blended learning master’s offers the convenience of being able to complete your studies alongside your current employment.
-You’ll access all your study materials online whilst also attending three, one-week teaching workshops at our High Wycombe campus.
+Our specially developed blended learning master’s is designed to offer you the convenience of being able to complete your studies alongside your current employment.
+You’ll access all your study materials online while also attending three, one-week teaching workshops at our High Wycombe campus.

 What facilities can I use?

-Because this course has a blended-learning format, we’ll also sign you up to our Virtual Learning Environment which means you’ll have access to lots of online resources wherever you are in the world!
+Because this course has a blended-learning format, we’ll sign you up to our Virtual Learning Environment which means you’ll have access to lots of online resources wherever you are.

 What will I study?

 Buckinghamshire New University has strong links with a number of different prison establishments (based on category and population).
-In the course, therefore, you will hear from qualified Forensic Psychologists, prison officers and senior managers, as well as have interactions directly with prisoners.
+In the course, therefore, your learning content will be informed by information gained from these partnerships and the research conducted by our lecturers.

 How will I be taught and assessed?